程序控制流程

 Description

-Breaks the for or while loop, the code after break sentence will not be execute.
+Breaks the for or while loop, the code after break sentence will not be executed.

 Used in FDTD and FDE.